The Miracle Seagulls

 In early fall my father would drive to Lake Andes, a small town in the middle of a Sioux Indian Reservation, pick up Mother and me, and we’d all drive back to Canada.

 On one of his 1,500-mile treks to retrieve us my father, Jack Summers, stopped in Salt Lake City for the night.
 He was lonely and killed off a bottle of whiskey in a motel room near Temple Square, an icon of the Mormon church, officially known as The Church of Jesus Christ of Latter-day Saints.
 Don’t forget the hyphen after Latter.

 I had heard Dad and Mom talking about finding a religion to provide me with some kind of anchor or moral compass.
-I suppose my parents feared their seven-year-old was headed for a life of crime and deprivation.
+I suspect my parents feared their seven-year-old was headed for a life of crime and deprivation.

 There in Salt Lake City, Dad, tipsy, stumbled toward Temple Square in the center of the LDS community.
 It was a glorious evening with a cool desert breeze.
 Dad said it made him feel at ease with the world.

 Hundreds of curious visitors were listening to fascinating stories from all sorts of interesting Mormons in Temple Square.